nuckecy/portfolio/README.md

 A professional Next.js portfolio showcasing design case studies and projects with a complete configuration architecture for easy customization.

+## 🎯 Latest Updates (v2.1.0)

+- New case study cards with improved layout and content structure
+- SVG placeholders for case study images
+- Updated social links and profile URLs
+- Enhanced configuration for case studies

 ## 🚀 Getting Started

 First, install the dependencies: